andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 Given research finding the effect (and absence of effect) of *government capacity*, we include the political corruption index from the V-Dem project [@McMannPemsteinSeim:2016], which accounts for public sector, executive, legislative, and judicial corruption, and ranges from 0–10, with 10 being most corrupt.
 Finally, we include two measures of *unexpected shocks*, based on the idea that more deaths and damages from natural disasters or internal armed conflict may prompt donors to provide aid for humanitarian assistance and reconstruction.
 We measure the occurrence of natural disasters with a binary indicator from the International Disaster Database (EM-DAT) [@EMDAT], marking whether or not a disaster occurred in a given year, and we use data from the UCDP/PRIO Armed Conflict dataset [@gleditsch2002] to indicate the presence of an internal conflict in the past five years.

 Foreign aid exhibits significant serial correlation, since the current year's level of aid is dependent on previous commitments.
-To account for this, we include the amount of aid in the previous year as a final control.
+To account for this, we include the value of the dependent variable (i.e. aid, proportion of contentious aid, etc.) in the previous year as a final control.

 ## Missing values